ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 `html` directory contains all the necessary html files.
 So if you want to upload the html files to your own web site, just upload the files in the `html` directory.

-## Generate latex files and a pdf file
+## Generate a pdf file

-You need pandoc to convert .src.md files to latex source files.
+You need pandoc to convert markdown files into latex source files.

-Type `rake latex` to generate latex files.
+Type `rake pdf` to generate latex files and finally make a pdf file.

-    $ rake latex
+    $ rake pdf

 First, it generates pandoc's markdown files under `latex` directory.
-Then, pandoc converts them to latex files.
+Then, pandoc converts them into latex files.
 Links to files or directories are removed because latex doesn't support them.
-However, links to full URL are kept.
+However, links to full URL and image files are kept.
 Image size is set with the size between the left brace and right brace.

     ![sample image](../image/sample_image.png)